-This document is a non-proprietary Security Policy for the RSA BSAFE Crypto-C Micro Edition 4.1.4 (Crypto-C ME) cryptographic module from RSA Security LLC (RSA), a Dell Technologies company.
+This document is a non-proprietary Security Policy for the RSA BSAFE Crypto-C Micro Edition 4.1.4 (Crypto-C ME) cryptographic module from Dell Inc.

 This document may be freely reproduced and distributed whole and intact including the Copyright Notice.